 Days 1–3: Settle in to our family-owned hotel in central Venice; explore the national pavilions located in the Giardini Biennale, an open park with architecture by Alvar Aalto, Josef Hoffmann and Carlo Scarpa, and in the Arsenale, the historic shipyard of Venice.

-Days 4–6: Visit Rovereto, an alpine town with excellent new galleries, and the Roman ruins at Aquileia.
-See hidden gems of Renaissance art in Venice and explore the Biennale’s numerous collateral exhibitions and unofficial events.
+Days 4–6: Visit the Roman ruins at Aquileia and early medieval churches at seaside Grado.
+See hidden gems of Renaissance art in Venice and explore the Biennale’s numerous collateral exhibitions and unofficial events, including the fantastic exhibitions on the island of San Giorgio Maggiore and the Peggy Guggenheim Collection.

 The tour begins and ends at our hotel in Venice.
 Qatar Airways and Emirates offer suitable connections into and out of Venice from most Australian cities.
 Contact us for quotes and bookings.